MazdakE/ME_blog/_posts/2021-09-24-My-Sixth-Blog.markdown

 Now that our app works with our Cosmos Db and Dockerfile, next is to deploy the app to Azure App Service.
 To do this I follow this [site](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/sql-api-dotnet-application#deploy-the-application-to-azure) step-by-step on how to do it.

-In Visual Studio I right clicked my project in **solution explorer**, slected **Publish** and then a winow showed up where I could create my Azure App Service.
-You then fill the in the informations required and publish it by clicking on the Publish button on the upper right corner, of course after you're done with your form.
-A Domain will be given to you and you can then access it through the internet.
+In Visual Studio I right clicked my project in **solution explorer**, selected **Publish** and then a winow pops up where I could create my Azure App Service.
+I then filled in the informations required and published it by clicking on the Publish button on the upper right corner, of course after I was done with my form.
+A Domain was given to me and I could then access it through the world wide web.

 ## Estimated costs